kyma-project/istio/docs/technical-design.md

 ### Ownership of current resources in Kyma repository

-When moving to a more modularised architecture, the [IstioOperator resource](https://github.com/kyma-project/kyma/tree/main/resources/istio), the [additional istio-resources](https://github.com/kyma-project/kyma/tree/main/resources/istio-resources) and the [certificates](https://github.com/kyma-project/kyma/tree/main/resources/certificates) must have a clear ownership.
+In the transitioning to a more modularised architecture, the [IstioOperator resource](https://github.com/kyma-project/kyma/tree/main/resources/istio), the [additional istio-resources](https://github.com/kyma-project/kyma/tree/main/resources/istio-resources) and the [certificates](https://github.com/kyma-project/kyma/tree/main/resources/certificates) must be moved to the new modules.
-A good way to decide on the ownership is to anaylse the change interval, the dependencies on the resources and the cohesion with other resources.

 #### IstioOperator resource
 This is moved into our new Istio operator and used to define the default values for Istio, which can be customised by the user through `IstioCR`.